matuskalas/nicest2-fair-hackathon/content/_index.md

 ### Schedule

 Day 1 - Tuesday 11 March, 2021
-- TBA
+- Training, planning and preparations

 Day 2 - Tuesday 16 March, 2021
-- TBA
+- Practial work

 Day 3 - Wednesday 17 March, 2021
-- TBA
+- Practical work

 ### Location

-The hackathonp will be held **online**, participant links will be sent to registered participants.
+The hackathon will be held **online**, participant links will be sent to registered participants.